YoobeeWebTutors/javascript-manual/08-defining-functions.md

 Both the examples above are valid JavaScript, but `wellFormatted` is much easier to read, modify and thus maintain.

-There are [many popular 'coding guides'](http://en.wikipedia.org/wiki/Programming_style), but we will teach you the most common, often called 1TCS or [One True Coding Style](http://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS).
+There are [many popular 'coding guides'](https://en.wikipedia.org/wiki/Programming_style), but we will teach you the most common, often called 1TCS or [One True Coding Style](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS).

 Different teams and projects use different styles for different languages.
-HTML will have one, CSS another, JavaScript yet another.
+HTML will have one, CSS another, JavaScript yet another and so on.

 Curly braces are usually placed one space after the parameter parentheses to open, and on a line by itself to close.
 The closing bracket should be in the same column as the first character of the function declaration.